wiremock/api-template-library/interzoid.com-getaddressmatch/index.md

 ---
 slug: "interzoid-com-getaddressmatch"
-name: "Interzoid Get Address Match Similarity Key API"
+title: "Interzoid Get Address Match Similarity Key API"
 provider: "interzoid.com"
 description: "This API provides a similarity key used to match with other similar\
   \ street address data, including for purposes of deduplication, fuzzy matching,\